-- (a) Sit or attempt to sit the examination without valid documentation(s). - (b) Enter the examination hall/room later than half an hour after the examination/test has commenced. - (c) Leave the examination hall/room earlier than half an hour after the examination has commenced. - (d) Carry out a conversation or any other communication with another student/candidate once the examination has commenced without permission from the invigilator. - (e) Indulge in any disruptive conduct including, but not limited to, shouting, assault of another student/candidate, using abusive and/or threatening language, destruction of University property or the property of another student/candidate. - (f) Take out of the examination room/hall answer booklet(s), used or unused. - (g) Neglect, omit or in any other way fail to follow lawful instructions or orders issued by the Invigilator. - (h) Physically assault or insult an Invigilator or any University Official involved in the conduct of the examination. - (i) And any other such cases related to or connected to or arising from the above specified.
+- Sit or attempt to sit the examination without valid documentation(s). (a) - Enter the examination hall/room later than half an hour after the examination/test has (b) commenced. - Leave the examination hall/room earlier than half an hour after the examination has (c) commenced except for oral examiantions.

+- (d) Carry out a conversation or any other communication with another student/candidate once the examination has commenced without permission from the invigilator. - (e) Indulge in any disruptive conduct including, but not limited to, shouting, assault of another student/candidate, using abusive and/or threatening language, destruction of University property or the property of another student/candidate. - (f) Take out of the examination room/hall answer booklet(s), used or unused. - (g) Neglect, omit or in any other way fail to follow lawful instructions or orders issued by the Invigilator. - (h) Physically assault or insult an Invigilator or any University Official involved in the conduct of the examination. - (i) And any other such cases related to or connected to or arising from the above specified.